-- 7. The Permit Issuer is to then check that the isolations have been signed for (installed Initialled and Checked) on the isolation procedure in section 5 of the Isolation Certificate. - 8.
+- 8. The Permit Issuer is to then check that the isolations have been signed for (installed, Initialled and Checked) on the isolation procedure in section 5 of the Isolation Certificate. - 9.
 The IC shall then be filed in the ISOLATION section of the permit rack.
-This indicates the isolation is complete and they can now authorise permits relating to the isolation. - 9.
+This indicates the isolation is complete and they can now authorise permits relating to the isolation. - 10.
 The PI can now "Endorse" permits that are applicable to that isolation.
 The Permit Issuer must ensure the following is complete: - a.
 The permit number is recorded in the Master Isolation Register section of the IC. - b.
-The Isolation Certificate number is recorded in section 2 of the applicable permit as a cross reference. - c.
+The Isolation Certificate number is recorded in section 2 of the applicable permit as a cross reference.

+NPDC Document Management Approved By: David Langford Review Date: September 2023 ECM: 8504990 Page 8 of 15 c.
 Provide the PR/PICWS working under the isolation the opportunity to apply their own personal lock, signed and initialled, documented on section 2 of the IC.